 - Date & Time: Friday, December December 4, 9am-6pm, with the conference opening reception in the same space from 17:00.

-- Location: Online, platform to be determined.
+- Location: Online, https://hopin.to/.
+Your login will be emailed to you before the event.
 We will be in the main ballroom.